bebraw/catalog/docs/basics/configuration.md

 - `title : String`: The title of the page group
 - `pages : Array<Page>`: An array of sub-pages
+- `props : Object`: An object of React props attached to the navigation link

 ```hint
 Page groups can only contain pages but not other page groups.